 Quick Stats About RV Usage and Popularity

-- Over 1 million Americans live in recreational vehicles
+• Over 1 million Americans live in recreational vehicles

-- RV ownership has grown from 7.9 million households in 2005 to over 9 million today
+• RV ownership has grown from 7.9 million households in 2005 to over 9 million today

-- RVers spend between 3 – 4 weeks in their recreational vehicle a year
+• RVers spend between 3 – 4 weeks in their recreational vehicle a year

 (Source: https://www.condorferries.co.uk/rv-statistics).

-What those stats above translate to me RV’s get a lot of use, break down, have accidents, catch fire, and end up in a junk yard.
+What those stats above translate to me RV’s get a lot of use, break down, have accidents, catch fire, and end up in a junkyard.
 That means more parts for us to pull and save money.

 Operations of RV Salvage Yards Near Me

-RV junk yards are very specialized and you will not find many of them around.
-Those that you do find operate locally.
-It’s possible to find RV ‘s and used RV parts in a traditional auto junk yard or mobile home junk yard, but they are not the ideal locations.
-You want RV salvage yards, camper salvage yards and motorhome salvage yards.
+It’s possible to find totaled RVs and used RV parts in a traditional auto junk yard or mobile home junkyard, but they are not the ideal locations.
+You want RV salvage yards, camper salvage yards, and motorhome salvage yards.

-When a recreational vehicle goes to the junk yard its usually a result of an accident, fire, or needs enough repairs that the owner deemed the cost not worth the price to fix.
-Motorhomes can also be a community eyesore and some people junk them because they have no where to park it and couldn’t sell it independently.
+When a recreational vehicle goes to the junkyard It’s usually a result of an accident, fire, or needs enough repairs that the RV owners deem the cost not worth the price to fix.
+An insurance company will mark them as a total loss and then sell it to a salvage to offset paying out part of the claim.

-Since RV’s are such large vehicles an RV salvage yard will line them up in tight rows.
-The salvage yard will also create an inventory on what’s in the yard with make, model, and, year so that people can find the used RV, camper, and motorhome parts they need faster.
-If you are looking for spare RV parts you can call up the junk yard and see if they have what you need.
+If you are looking for spare RV parts or used camper parts you can call up the junkyard and see if they have what you need.
 If they do you will likely have to go visit the RV junk yard and remove the parts you need yourself.
 That is how the RV salvage yard near me operates anyhow.

 When calling a junkyard to ask about parts it’s helpful to know info about your RV.
 It’s good to know info like the model, but also models from the same manufacturer so you can pull compatible parts from another RV by the same manufacturer.
 Here is where you can get a quick reference to different manufacturers and classes of RV’s.